Do you buy stuff online?

-Also, the overall rating is 4.6 out of 5 stars which is still excellent overall.
+Also, the overall rating is 4.6 out of 5 stars, which is overall excellent.

-So yes, it is legitimate and I personally have never had any problems.
-I will show you my personal experiences with ShopBack in this article.
+So yes, it is legitimate, and I have never had any problems.

 Here’s my accumulated personal cashback:

-It’s quite shocking to see how much I am able to save from my online shopping over a period of 3 years.
+It’s quite shocking to see how much I can save from my online shopping over 3 years.

 This is by no means to promote you to shop excessively online.
 These are all the stuff that I needed and made a calculated decision to buy.

 Here are my latest transactions.
 Mostly the cashback is in very small values but it accumulates over time.
-Better than nothing right?
+Better than nothing in my opinion: